harshvardhan1448/Safar_Sarthi/README.md

-# 🚀 TripTailor - Your Personalized Travel Itinerary Generator!
+# 🚀 Safar_Sarthi - Your Personalized Travel Itinerary Generator!

 ## 🌍 Overview
-Planning your dream vacation just got easier! **TripTailor** is an intelligent travel planning tool that creates customized itineraries based on your preferences, budget, and duration.
-From detecting your nearest airport to recommending top-notch activities, hotels, and restaurants, TripTailor takes the stress out of trip planning and lets you focus on enjoying the journey.
+Planning your dream vacation just got easier! **Safar_Sarthi** is an intelligent travel planning tool that creates customized itineraries based on your preferences, budget, and duration.
+From detecting your nearest airport to recommending top-notch activities, hotels, and restaurants, Safar_Sarthi takes the stress out of trip planning and lets you focus on enjoying the journey.

 <div align="left">
   <img src="Images/t1.jpeg" alt="Project Diagram" width="100%" />